top of page

 “The Christians, you know, worship a man to this day—the distinguished personage who introduced their novel rites and was crucified on that account.
 You see, these misguided creatures start with the general conviction that they are immortal for all time... and deny the gods of Greece and worship the crucified sage.”

-This hard Bible question will determine how much you have studied biblical history.
+This challenging Bible question will determine how much you have studied biblical history.

 a.
 Martin Luther King.